Preferences and Trends (PAT) Survey

 There was no shortage of ideas—from a first draft of about 250 questions, the original PAT Survey was honed down to 126 questions in 17 categories.
 (The survey has been trimmed over the years to an average of 75 questions.)
 Members took the original survey on paper or online, and the results were presented on individual hand-produced posters at the 1999 Annual Meeting of The Vitreous Society in Rome, Italy.

 The PAT Survey results have been displayed at each ASRS Annual Meeting since then.
 As an ASRS member, you can access the complete PAT Survey archive.

-Kirk Packo and John Pollack served as the PAT Survey editors until 2005, when Robert Mittra, MD, became the editor and John Pollack stayed on board as co-editor.
+Kirk Packo and John Pollack served as the PAT Survey editors until 2005, when Robert Mittra, MD, FASRS, became the editor and John Pollack stayed on board as co-editor.
 In 2011, J. Michael Jumper, MD, FASRS, became the PAT Survey editor with Robert Mittra as his co-editor.
 Thomas Stone, MD, FASRS, took over the reins as editor in 2013 with Robert Mittra continuing to serve as co-editor until 2014.
 In 2019, Thomas Stone named Paul Hahn, MD, PhD, FASRS, as co-editor; Dr. Hahn became the PAT Survey editor in 2020.

 PAT Survey results are copyrighted